MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/webcontent.md

 keywords: Microsoft Mesh, documentation, features, Unity, Web content
 ---

-# Overview WebView
+# Web Content Overview

 ![Image of a Mesh environment with WebViews on display.](../../../media/webview-developer-guide/image002.png)![A picture containing screenshot, interior design, furniture, table Description automatically generated](../../../media/webview-developer-guide/image003.png)

-Use WebView to display Web content into your 3D Mesh Environment.
+Use WebSlate to display web content into your 3D Mesh Environment.
 Get a full browsing experience on PC or Quest 2 with intuitive input, customizability, security, and performance management.
-With WebViews you
+With Web Slates you
 can:

 - Display rich web content